Novelty Detection in Reinforcement Learning with World Models: Experiments

 \section{Experiments}

-Experiments are conducted in the Minigrid~\cite{minigrid} environment.
-We implement custom environments to showcase a larger variety of non-trivial novelties than is currently available in the default Minigrid library.
-Each functional novelty environment is visually identical to the nominal environment.
-We describe each custom environment in Table~\ref{table:custom_envs} in the Appendix.
-For our experiments we use \texttt{BrokenDoor}, \texttt{ActionFlip}, \texttt{Teleport}, and \texttt{FakeGoal} as functional novelty environments.
-We use \texttt{LavaGap}, \texttt{Empty}, \texttt{Fetch}, and \texttt{DoorGone} as visual novelty environments. \texttt{MiniGrid-Doorkey-6x6} serves as our nominal case.
+To empirically evaluate our bound, experiments are conducted in the MiniGrid~\citep{minigrid}, Atari~\citep{machado18arcade}, and continuous Deep Mind Control suite (DMC)~\citep{tunyasuvunakool2020}\footnote{DMC experiments are conducted in pixel space, whereas most common usage is via position, velocity and orientation vectors.}.
+We introduce novelties by, after a certain amount of time, generating novel observations from alternative environment configurations from NovGrid ~\cite{askJonathan}, HackAtari~\citep{delfosse2024hackatari} and the RealWorldRL Suite~\cite{dulacarnold2020realworldrlempirical}.
+We detail each of novel environments in Appendix~\ref{Appendix:NovEnvs}.
+We use the exact hyper-parameters introduced in~\citet{hafner2021mastering} for training DreamerV2, our base world model (c.f. our Appendix \ref{Appendix:hardware_req}).

-We first train an agent to learn a $\epsilon$-optimal policy in the nominal environment, then transfer the agent to one of the several mini-grid environments with visual or functional novelties during testing time.
-We then let the trained agent take steps in each novel environment, capturing 50,000 steps within various independent and identically distributed episodes; tracking each time step where novelty is detected to imitate possible agent halting situations.
-The agent's trained policy is expected to be sub-optimal in the novel environments and is not re-trained at any point to adapt to the novel environments' dynamics.
+We first train an agent to learn a $\epsilon$-optimal policy in the nominal environment then transfer the agent to one of the novel environments during testing time and let the trained agent take steps in each novel environment, capturing 300 independent and identically distributed episodes.
+We track each time step where novelty is detected to imitate possible agent halting situations.
+The agent's trained policy is expected to be sub-optimal in the novel environments but it is not re-trained at any point to adapt to the novel environments' dynamics.
+A novelty is experienced in every episode traversed and all detection methods use the same policy.